 For the protection of our patients and staff, we are closely following the direction of the CDC and Delaware State Health Department to implement recommended measures to prevent the spread of COVID-19.
 Only staff, patients, and essential persons will be permitted in the the Center.
-No visitors will be allowed.
+Visitors essential for providing patient care MAY be admitted on a case by case basis after passing the screening criteria outlined below.

 All persons will be asked to hand sanitize prior to entering our patient care area.
 Our staff is also following the same precautions in addition to ongoing disinfection of surfaces and equipment after each patient and daily disinfection of high-touch surfaces throughout the Center.

-We ask that you please notify us if you are experiencing signs of COVID-19 or other illness, or have potentially been exposed to COVID-19, prior to coming to the Center.
+We ask that you please notify us prior to coming to the Center if you are experiencing signs of COVID-19 or other illness, have potentially been exposed to COVID-19, or have tested positive for COVID-19.
 Thank you for your cooperation.
-Go to Patient Health Information tab and click on Disease Management for more information.
+Please go to Patient Health Information tab and click on Disease Management for more information.

 Seaford Endoscopy receives national quality award for healthcare